Tuesday, September 8, 2015

 Rue Saint-Antoine was an artisans' neighborhood, famously at the heart of revolts.

-Though there too fighters' dress shows them as middle class:
+There too fighters' dress shows them middle class:

 About 200 students and a few